Afsaneh-Karami/MATLAB/CR calculation in water tube boiler/README.md

 Note:function "y=LI(p,variable,matrix,matrix2)" is used to find y in matrix2 by linear interpolation based on variable in matrix at pressure p <br />
 * enthalpy in downcomer tube based on the balance of enthalpy in water drum
 5. After calcualtion of enthalpy in downcomer you can have tempreture of downcomer based on the enthalpy.
 This tempreture should be %8 lower than the saturated point at presure p.
+6. Calculation of density in downcomer based on tempreture (den_downcomer).
+7.